lubnafathima/lubnafathima/README.md

 Busy with office projects.
 Plans after FSD: InstiManage & EcoCraft

-Need to create a github tille inspired todo.
+Need to create a github tiles inspired todo.

+30 day plan:
+- 1 to 10 FSD
+- 1 to 20 Projects
+- 21 to 30 Job Apply